armadillu/ofxTimeMeasurements/ReadMe.md

 	TIME_SAMPLE_GET_INSTANCE()->setUIActivationKey('T');
 	TIME_SAMPLE_GET_INSTANCE()->setHighlightColor(ofColor::red);

 ####Measuring setup()
 If you want the setup() call to be automatically measured, you need to at least call once ofxTimeMeasurements in your main.cpp, just before the ofRunApp() line.
-This is so that ofxTimeMeasurements is allocated before setup() is called.
-Make sure you call it after ofSetupOpenGL() otherwise it might not be able to find its settings file bc ofToDataPath might not be set yet.
+This is so that the ofxTimeMeasurements instance is allocated before setup() is called.
+Make sure you call it after ofSetupOpenGL() otherwise it might not be able to find its settings file, because ofToDataPath might not be set yet.

 	int main(){
-		ofAppGLFWWindow win;
-		ofSetupOpenGL(&win, 1680,1050, OF_WINDOW);
+		ofSetupOpenGL(1680,1050, OF_WINDOW);
 		TIME_SAMPLE_SET_FRAMERATE(60);
-		TIME_SAMPLE_DISABLE_AVERAGE();
-		TIME_SAMPLE_SET_DRAW_LOCATION(TIME_MEASUREMENTS_TOP_RIGHT);

 		ofRunApp(new testApp());
 	}

 ####Percentages
 The percentages shown besides the ms counts represent how much of a full frame that code section takes.
 For example; on a 60fps app, if a code section takes 16.6ms, it will fully saturate the desired between-frames time (16.6ms), and it will show 100%

+####LICENSE
+ofxTimeMeasurements is made available under the [MIT](http://opensource.org/licenses/MIT) license.

+ofxTimeMeasurements makes small use of [tree.hh](http://tree.phi-sci.com) which is licensed under the terms of the GNU General Public License [2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html) or [3](http://www.gnu.org/licenses/old-licenses/gpl-3.0.html).